rifkiabd/rifkiabd/README.md

 Experience

-As a software engineer, I have experience in developing and maintaining web applications using various programming languages.
+As an IT student, I have experience in developing and maintaining web applications using various programming languages.
 I have also worked on improving the search engine rankings of websites through effective SEO strategies.

 Interests